-PARENT AND TEACHER CONTACTS
+PARENT/GUARDIAN AND TEACHER CONTACTS

-Parent-teacher dialogue is important.
+Parent/guardian-teacher dialogue is important.
 Teachers can be reached between the hours of 8:15 a.m. and 3:45 p.m.
 Please realize that telephone calls received during the instructional day will be auto forwarded to a teacher's voicemail so as to not interrupt instruction.
 Teachers can also be contacted through email.

-PARENT-TEACHER CONFERENCES
+PARENT/GUARDIAN TEACHER CONFERENCES

-Parent conferences are held twice a year.
-This is the time for parents to learn about their student's progress in school.
+Parent/guardian conferences are held once a year.
+This is the time for parents/guardians to learn about their student's progress in school.
 Report cards received prior to conferences may serve as one discussion point.
-Although conferences are scheduled twice yearly, parents should feel free to communicate with teachers at any time.
+Although conferences are scheduled once annually, parents/guardians should feel free to communicate with teachers at any time.

-Parent Concerns
+Parent/guardian Concerns

-Parent concerns can be resolved by following a very basic procedure.
-Concerns that involve a teacher should first be brought to the attention of that teacher.
+Parent/guardian concerns can be resolved by following a very basic procedure.
+Concerns that involve their child teacher should first be brought to the attention of that teacher.
 If the situation remains unresolved and/or there are other school-wide concerns, these should be brought directly to the attention of the building principal.
-If you are not pleased with the manner in which the situation was handled or disagree with the result, it is your prerogative to discuss this concern directly with the superintendent.
-You should also be aware that any matters that the superintendent has not resolved to your satisfaction could be taken to the school board at one of their regularly scheduled meetings.